-Is This The Electric Vehicle Filling Station of the Future?
+Is This the Electric Vehicle Filling Station of the Future?

 Sampat called it a “wake-up call” for companies that had been targeting 2040.

-“[They have] to be more, let's say upfront with any investments, any product strategy or plans they had.
+“[They have] to be more...upfront with any investments, any product strategy or plans they had.
 They've had to accelerate,” said Sampat.
-“It wouldn't surprise me [if] there are more finance and investment houses out there right now, looking to see what they could be doing now, instead of doing due diligence for a year or two, or five.
+“It wouldn't surprise me [if] there are more finance and investment houses out there right now, looking to see what they could be doing now, instead of doing due diligence for a year or two, or five."

-For Gridserve, the ‘if you build it they will come’ phenomenon is already panning out, Harper said.
-While doing final preparations on site last week, a car quietly pulled into the then not-quite-commissioned forecourt and started charging.
+For Gridserve, the "if you build it, they will come" phenomenon is already panning out, Harper said.
+While doing final preparations on-site last week, a car quietly pulled into the then not-quite-commissioned forecourt and started charging.

-“Our first-ever customer, turned up and started charging and we weren't even open,” he said.
+“Our first-ever customer turned up and started charging, and we weren't even open,” he said.
 The driver in question was a local resident who had watched the building work take shape.
-He had been going to install his own at home but it had proven a challenge.
+He had been planning to install his own charger at home, but it had proven to be a challenge.
 Having a local facility gave him the confidence to take the leap and go electric.

 “I was hoping that would happen,” said Harper.